malramsay64/phd-thesis/02_Dynamics/introduction.md

 of supercooled liquids
 and remains an unexplained phenomenon. [@Debenedetti2001;@Fujara1992;@Cicerone1996;@Ediger2000]

+![Translational ($\Square, \CIRCLE, \triangle$) and Rotational (◇,◆)diffusion coefficients of ortho-terphenyl.
-![Translational an rotational coupling within ortho-terphenyl breaks down below 290K \
+The coupling of these quantities breaks down below 290K, where translational diffusion is faster relative to the structural relaxation. \
 *Figure from @Chang1994 used with permission © Elsevier* ](../00_Introduction/figures/trans_rot_coupling.png){#fig:trans_rot_otp width=80%}